Designing a Better Web Analytics Platform

-In the case of Germany, this will include a state commissioner for data protection putting your companies data processing and storage practices under the microscope.
+In Germany, this might include a state commissioner for data protection putting your company’s data processing and storage practices under the microscope.
 Luckily, as it turns out, most of the time you’ll already be doing the right thing.
-Salting user passwords, allowing customers to delete their account, and allowing users to request all personal data that is being stored about them should be business as usual for most of us.
+Salting user passwords, allowing customers to delete their account, and allowing users to request all personal data that’s being stored about them should be business as usual for most of us.

-But there is one thing that will always be a problem in a data privacy audit: The common reliance on US-American service providers for cloud services, data storage, and web analytics.
-This includes Google’s famous product Google Analytics.
+There’s one thing that always poses a problem in a data privacy audit: the common reliance on US-American service providers for cloud services, data storage, and web analytics.
+This includes Google Analytics.

 What does Google Analytics do?
 It allows you to pervasively track your website and app users, understand what they like, how they convert, and what their business value to you is.

-How is this problematic?
+How’s this problematic?
 Using Google Analytics in Germany and other EU countries is legally questionable.
-I was personally told by a city official last year that in order to comply with German privacy laws, you need to close a legal agreement with Google Ireland that will guarantee you processing and storage of user data in conformity with the law.
-There exist countless templates for this and you can usually just mail this over to Google Ireland and get it counter-signed.
-But that’s not the end of the story.
+I was personally told by a city official last year that to adhere to German privacy laws, you need to close a legal agreement with Google Ireland that guarantees you processing and storage of user data in conformity with the law.
+There exist countless templates for this and you can just mail this over to Google Ireland and get it counter-signed.
+Still, that’s not the end of the story.

-At the end of the day, when you really think about it, you are handing over your user’s precious trust to a faceless multinational corporation that has a well-documented track record of not caring too much about their user’s privacy or third party information that they have been entrusted with.
+When you really think about it, you are handing over your user’s precious trust to a faceless multinational corporation that has a well-documented track record of not caring too much about their user’s privacy or third party information that they have been entrusted with.
 And if you ever want to migrate away from their platform, there is no easy way to retrieve all your customer data and move it someplace else.
-So clearly, choosing Google Analytics is a convenient thing to do, but it will really only get you to your goal half-way.
+Choosing Google Analytics is a convenient thing to do, but it really only gets you to your goal half-way.

 Another big limitation is of course the quality of results when deploying Google Analytics on high-traffic pages.
-Sampling will start at around 500,000 records, meaning that when you are investigating small user segments, you will not always get the full picture.
+Sampling starts at around 500,000 records, meaning that when you are investigating small user segments, you don’t always get the full picture.
 More about their approach to sampling is described in this article by Moz.

 I have spent the last few weeks trying to understand all the alternative solutions to web analytics out there on the market, both proprietary as well as open source.
 One of the most prominent alternatives is of course good old Matomo (formerly Piwik) that you can self-host.
-It is very unfortunate though that Matomo is hard to deploy outside of LAMP stack environments, meaning it runs on PHP, assumes you have a normal HTTP server like Apache running, and really does not like to be dockerized.
+It’s unfortunate though that Matomo is hard to deploy outside of LAMP stack environments.
+It runs on PHP, assumes you have a normal HTTP server like Apache running, and really doesn’t like to be dockerized.

-It is also completely tied to a MySQL database, which surprises me.
+It’s also tied to a MySQL database, which surprises me.
 Given the size of the project I would have expected Matomo to have a flexible storage backend that can use any available SQL database.
 Since I am a self-proclaimed PostgreSQL fanboy, I would of course like for that database to be PostgreSQL.
-Furthermore, the fact that while attempts at dockerizing Matomo exist out there, none of them really strike me as easy to deploy solutions, as they grow outdated quite quickly.
-Matomo itself does not officially maintain a Docker contain ready to be deployed.
+Furthermore, the fact that while attempts at dockerizing Matomo exist out there, none of them really strike me as easy to deploy solutions, as they grow outdated quickly.
+Matomo itself doesn’t officially maintain a Docker contain ready to be deployed.

 While 10 years ago a reliance on LAMP would have been totally acceptable, I feel like in 2018 I just can’t deal with it anymore.
 We live in an age of containers, reproducible deployments and many more luxuries that many of us have gotten accustomed to.